gmoyle/OpenWebUI-Model-Installer/README.md

       ./install-windows.ps1
       ```

-The script will automatically handle Docker container setup, directory creation, and model selection based on your available memory.
+The script will handle everything, including Docker container setup, directory creation, and model selection based on your available memory.

 ### Mac

-1. **Ensure Docker is installed**: The script will check if Docker is installed.
-If it's not, it will prompt you to install Docker.
+1. **Automatic Docker Installation**: The script will check if Docker is installed.
+If it's not, the script will automatically prompt you to install Docker.
-2. **Install necessary components**: The script will automatically install dependencies using **Homebrew**.
+2. **Automatic Setup**: The script will install all necessary dependencies using **Homebrew**.
 3. **Run the installation script**:
     - Download the Mac installation script (`install-mac.sh`).
     - Open **Terminal** and navigate to the directory where you saved the script.